 (Full disclosure: This article has affiliate links.
 This means that if you purchase via a link, I may receive a small percentage.
 This doesn’t cost you anything extra but helps the blog out.
 Of course it is always your choice if you want to click through any of my links.)

 This post is by Bernie Carr, apartmentprepper.com

-Many families have a family pet or two, and they will also need supplies in the event of an emergency.
+In the event of an emergency, your pets will continue to rely on you for care and feeding.
 The day before a hurricane or flood would not be a good time to run out of pet food or other supplies.
-You don’t have to get everything together all at once, but today is a good time to get started.
+You don’t have to get everything together all at once, but today is a good time to assemble your pet emergency kit.

-Pet food – I keep an extra bag of pet food that is unopened for emergencies.
+I always buy a large bag of kibble that is used on a daily basis.
+I also keep an extra unopened bag of pet food for emergencies.
 Most dry pet foods will keep for a year, but will start to crumble after a longer period.
 I just keep rotating the bags.

-Extra collar, harness and leash in case you have to leave in a hurry
+Include an extra collar, harness and leash in case you have to leave in a hurry.

-Pet carrier – in case you have to evacuate
+Include your pet carrier – in case you have to evacuate.

 - Store pets’ ownership and vaccination records in your grab and go binder.